• +1-800-513-5423

 DUI First-Offender and Diversion Programs

-The laws are different in each state for DWI offenses that allow for deferment programs in lieu of jail time.
+The laws are different in each state for DWI offenses that allow for deferment programs instead of jail time.
 Some states, depending on the circumstances, will mandate treatment and community service.
 Some of these mandates can be handled while in treatment for alcohol abuse.
 Tennessee has a deferment program for first-time DWI offenders as long as there are no injuries, accidents, or drugs involved.
 The Presiding Judge has the option to court order the defendant to use an ignition interlock system on their primary vehicles for up to one year after the suspension period has been complied with.
 If you have been arrested for your second DWI/DUI in Tennessee, it is highly recommended that you give us a call to find out your options for a deferment program instead of jail time.
 This will help with the possible consequences that the courts may impose on you.
 Drinking and driving can have serious outcomes including vehicular homicide, aggravated assault with a deadly weapon, and other very serious charges.
 When a minor is involved, there are more serious outcomes that the courts in Tennessee can impose on the offender.
 If there has been an accident or death due to drinking and driving there will be significant jail time imposed as well as the knowledge that your indulgence cost someone their life.

 Penalties for driving under the influence of alcohol or mind-altering substance in Tennessee

-First Offense: Penalties for the first DUI conviction can include up to one-year confinement in a jail or workhouse.
+First Offense: Penalties for the first DUI conviction can include up to one year of confinement in a jail or workhouse.
 As a condition of the probation, the first-time DUI offender will be required to pick up litter along the highways wearing a bright orange vest with black letters saying “I AM A DRUNK DRIVER” for three days of 8-hour work shifts.
 Fines for first-time offenders range from $350 up to $1,500, and the driving privileges are revoked for one year.

-Second Offense: 2nd DUI conviction within 10 years of a previous conviction and the courts will order minimum confinement in a workhouse for a period of no less than 45 days to a maximum of 364 days in county jail.
+Second Offense: 2nd DUI conviction within 10 years of a previous conviction and the courts will order minimum confinement in a workhouse for no less than 45 days to a maximum of 364 days in county jail.
 Fines for a 2nd DUI in Tennessee can total as much as $3,500 with a $600 minimum fine.
 The driving suspension period is for 2 years and court-ordered inpatient alcohol treatment for up to 28 days.

 Third Offense: 3rd DUI conviction in Tennessee the courts can order a maximum workhouse or jail sentence of up to 1 year, fines totaling $10,000 with a $1,000 minimum, and driving privileges revoked and suspended for up to 6 years.